Xabaril/AspNetCore.Diagnostics.HealthChecks/README.md

 - SignalR
 - Kubernetes

-> We support netcoreapp 2.2 and the new netcoreapp 3.0.
-Please use 2.2.X package version for .NET Core 2.2 and 3.0.X for .NET Core 3.0
+> We support netcoreapp 2.2, 3.0 and 3.1, Please use package versions 2.2.X, 3.0.X and 3.1.X to target different versions.

 ```PowerShell
 Install-Package AspNetCore.HealthChecks.System